-For users that are credit institutions regulated by Directive 2013/36/EU, the monitoring obligation set out in the first subparagraph shall be deemed to be fulfilled by complying with the rules on internal governance arrangements, processes and mechanisms pursuant to Article 74 of that Directive.
+For users that are eredit financial institutions subject to requirements regarding their internal governance, arrangements or processes under Union financial services legislation regulated by Directive 2013/36/EU, the monitoring obligation set out in the first subparagraph shall be deemed to be fulfilled by complying with the rules on internal governance arrangements, processes and mechanisms pursuant to the relevant financial service legislation Article 74 of that Directive.

-5. Users of high-risk AI systems shall keep the logs automatically generated by that high-risk AI system, to the extent such logs are under their control and.
-The logs shall be kept They shall keep them for a period of at least six months, unless provided otherwise-that is appropriate in the light of the intended purpose of the high-risk AI system and in applicable legal obligations under Union or national law, in particular in Union law on the protection of personal data.
+5. Users of high-risk AI systems shall keep the logs, referred to in Article 12(1), automatically generated by that high-risk AI system, to the extent such logs are under their control and.
+The logs shall be kept They shall keep them for a period of at least six months, unless provided otherwise that is appropriate in the light of the intended purpose of the high-risk AI system and in applicable legal obligations under Union or national law, in particular in Union law on the protection of personal data.

-Users that are credit institutions regulated by Directive 2013/36/EU shall maintain the logs as part of the documentation concerning internal governance arrangements, processes and mechanisms pursuant to Article 74 of that Directive.
+Users that are eredit financial institutions subject to requirements regarding their internal governance, arrangements or processes under Union financial services legislation regulated by Directive 2013/36/EU shall maintain the logs as part of the documentation concerning internal governance arrangements, processes and mechanisms pursuant to the relevant financial service legislation Article 74 of that Directive.

 - 6. Users of high-risk AI systems shall use the information provided under Article 13 to comply with their obligation to carry out a data protection impact assessment under Article 35 of Regulation (EU) 2016/679 or Article 27 of Directive (EU) 2016/680, where applicable. - 6a.
-Users shall cooperate with national competent authorities on any action those authorities take in relation to an AI system. - 7.
-The obligations established by this Article shall not apply to users who use the AI system in the course of a personal non-professional activity.
+Users shall cooperate with national competent authorities on any action those authorities take in relation to an AI system, of which they are the user. - 7.
+The obligations established by this Article shall not apply to users who use the high-risk AI system in the course of a personal non-professional activity.